Why I Joined Teach For America as a Professional

-Fellow in the Department of Education Reform and a Research Assistant in the Office for Education Policy at the University of Arkansas
+Fellow in the Department of Education Reform and a Research Assistant in the Office for Education Policy at Michigan State

 Before joining the corps, I worked in corporate finance, and while I enjoyed many aspects of my day-to-day work, I felt like something was missing.
 Two of my best friends from college had joined TFA, and I was compelled by their stories and proud of the work they were doing.
 Ultimately, it came down to knowing that I wanted a career where I could promote equitable communities, and working in education, and with TFA in particular, seemed like an ideal way to do so.

 My corps experience was exciting, humbling, intense, and challenging.
 It was significant.
 I joined the Mississippi Delta Region in 2012 and taught high school math in a small town in rural Arkansas.
 I felt so privileged to be in a place that really valued community, and where teachers, leaders, and staff in the school were very supportive of us.

 My professional experience most likely made me more confident as a classroom leader than I would have been otherwise.
 My background in finance, accounting, and economics gave me a tangible way to connect math to important real-life skills (like budgeting), but it also provided a way to teach students about potential career opportunities that require math.